aduros/webidl-externs/README.md

 - Add Document.createFooElement inline shortcuts.
 - Add CanvasElement.getContext2d(), getContextWebGL() inline shortcuts.
 - Remove HTML\*, IDB\*, etc prefixes.
-- For each class, copy all implementedInterfaces members.
 - Split output into multiple files.

 # Things that will be nice to have